|

 Mondavi in Napa for an internship.

-Mondavi, Opus and Whitehall name are tattoos he sports, but the best one is
+Mondavi, Opus and Whitehall name are tattoos he sports, but the best one was

 his own "Orin Swift Cellars" logo.